matty-liu/matty-liu.github.io/content/blog/posts/2024-10-15-standing-up-personal-blog.md

 So, what do I plan to write about in this blog?
 It will be all things I find interesting.
 Learning new skills, navigating through adulthood, understanding the world we live in to name a few.
 More immediately, I think my next post will cover how this blog was stood up (Hugo), how I decided on hosting it (GitHub Pages) and covering basics in web infrastructure.
 For all the things I plan to write about, I hope it is educational at the very least.

 With that, I will close this post out.
-There is so much more I want to write about, but lets hold off on writing more and get this post published so that I can take my first baby step with the blog up and so that this post can be now available for the world to see!
+There is so much more I want to write about but lets hold off on writing more and get this post published so that I can take my first baby step with the blog and so that this post can be now available for the world to see!

 Cheers!